mp5maker/react-club-management/README.md

 - Only one member can schedule for club management at a time
 - Some server status code might be missing
 - ORM or Raw SQL has been avoided
+- React Storybook has been ignored
+- Added very small amount of tests